Young Athlete Programme

 Resistance training for positive health and fitness adaptations, as well as enhanced sports performance is a concept now supported by a wealth of scientific evidence.
 There is even stronger support for this style of training in the young sportsperson – provided, of course, they are closely supervised by qualified professionals.

-Resistance training can and does improve strength and power.
-Not to mention running velocity, change-of-direction speed and general motor performance in youth.
+Resistance training can and does improve strength and power, running velocity, change-of-direction speed and general motor performance in youth.
 From a health perspective, evidence indicates that this type of training also has huge benefits for adolescents.

-The foundation of our young athlete program is injury reduction.
-Although it would be impossible to guarantee an injury free path for the growing athlete, structured, carefully monitored strength and conditioning programming is likely to dramatically reduce the risk of injury.
+The foundation of our Young Athlete Programme is injury reduction.
+Although it is impossible to guarantee an injury-free path for the growing athlete, structured, carefully monitored strength and conditioning programming is likely to dramatically reduce the risk of injury.
 From here we look at improving wellbeing and performance.

-The Young Athlete Program has been written and is overseen by Aynsley Fry who is accredited strength and conditioning coach and a registered osteopath.
-Aynsley has a special interest in growth related injuries and has extensive research experience on this subject has part of his MSc in strength and conditioning.
+The Young Athlete Programme has been written and is overseen by Aynsley Fry who is an accredited strength and conditioning coach and a registered osteopath.
+Aynsley has a special interest in growth-related injuries and has extensive research experience and an MSc in Strength and Conditioning.

-Growing athletes are not mini adults, yet unfortunately many end up being trained like them.
+Growing athletes are not mini adults, yet unfortunately many end up being trained as if they were.
 In any aspect of S&C you should try and get an individual profile of your athlete, this is where our screening process is key.
 During the screen we combine our knowledge of sports medicine, sports science and strength and conditioning to gather various information.
 The screen can be split into two parts